Symplectic Bott-Chern cohomology of solvmanifolds: Introduction

 In fact, they appear as natural tools in studying the geometry of complex (possibly non-K\"ahler) manifolds, see, e.g., \cite{aeppli, bott-chern, deligne-griffiths-morgan-sullivan, varouchas, alessandrini-bassanelli, schweitzer, kooistra, bismut, tseng-yau-3, angella-1, angella-tomassini-3}.

-Cohomological properties of symplectic manifolds have been studied since the works by J.-L. Koszul, \cite{koszul}, and by J.-L. Brylinski, \cite{brylinski}.
-In particular, L.-S. Tseng and S.-T. Yau introduced and studied the {\em symplectic Bott-Chern and Aeppli cohomologies}, \cite{tseng-yau-1, tseng-yau-2, tseng-yau-3}.

-In fact, aimed to draw a parallel between the Riemannian and the symplectic cases, J.-L. Brylinski initiated a Hodge theory for compact symplectic manifolds, \cite{brylinski}.
 Let $X$ be a $2n$-dimensional manifold endowed with a symplectic structure $\omega$.
-Considering $\de^\Lambda := \left[\de,-\iota_{\omega^{-1}}\right]$ as the symplectic analogue of the Riemannian co-differential operator, one says that a form is symplectically-harmonic if it is both $\de$-closed and $\de^\Lambda$-closed.
-Hence one asks when every de Rham cohomology class admits a symplectically-harmonic representative.
-As proven by O. Mathieu, \cite{mathieu}, and by D. Yan, \cite{yan}, this happens if and only if $X$ satisfies the {\em Hard Lefschetz Condition}, namely, for every $k\in\Z$, the map $\left[\omega^k\right] \cp \sspace \colon H^{n-k}_{dR}(X;\R) \to H^{n+k}_{dR}(X;\R)$ is an isomorphism.
-This is never the case for {\em nilmanifolds}, \cite{benson-gordon-nilmanifolds}, that is, compact quotients of connected simply- connected nilpotent Lie groups by co-compact discrete subgroups.

-From this point of view, the difference between the Riemannian and the symplectic cases is that $\de^2=\left(\de^\Lambda\right)^2=\left[\de,\, \de^\Lambda\right]=0$.
-In fact, this suggests that $\de^\Lambda$ should be intended as the symplectic counterpart of the complex operator $\de^c$, \cite{cavalcanti}, in the sense of generalized geometry, \cite{gualtieri, cavalcanti, cavalcanti-impa}.
-In other words, this allows to define the following symplectic cohomologies, introduced and studied by L.-S. Tseng and S.-T. Yau in \cite{tseng-yau-1, tseng-yau-2, tseng-yau-3}:
+We define the co-differential operator $\de^\Lambda := \left[\de,-\iota_{\omega^{-1}}\right]$ on the de Rham complex $\wedge^{\bullet}X$ which was introduced by J.-L. Koszul, \cite{koszul}, and by J.-L. Brylinski, \cite{brylinski}.
+In \cite{tseng-yau-1, tseng-yau-2, tseng-yau-3}, L.-S. Tseng and S.-T. Yau introduced and studied the cohomologies

+Since they are analogous to Bott-Chern and Aeppli cohomologies of complex manifolds respectively, we call $ H^{\bullet}_{BC}(X;\R) $ the {\em symplectic Bott-Chern cohomology} and $ H^{\bullet}_{A}(X;\R) $ the {\em symplectic Aeppli cohomology}.
+We notice that Tseng and Yau did not use this terminology.
+But this terminology is very useful in this paper for using the result in \cite{angella-kasuya-1}, see Corollary \ref{ives} and its proof.
+Moreover, we remark that $ H^{\bullet}_{BC}(X;\R) $ and $ H^{\bullet}_{A}(X;\R) $ can be considered as the Bott-Chern and Aeppli cohomologies of a ``generalized'' complex manifold, (see \cite{angella-tomassini-5},) where we regard a symplectic structure as a generalized complex structure of type $0$, (see \cite{cavalcanti, gualtieri}).

+We recall that {\em solvmanifolds} are compact quotients $\solvmfd$ of connected simply-connected solvable Lie groups $G$ by co-compact discrete subgroups $\Gamma$.
+When $G$ is nilpotent, we call $\solvmfd$ {\em nilmanifold}.
+The purpose of this paper is to study the symplectic Bott-Chern and Aeppli cohomologies of symplectic solvmanifolds.
+Let $\solvmfd$ be a solvmanifold and $\g$ the Lie algebra of $G$.
+Consider the cochain complex $\wedge^{\bullet}\g^{\ast}$ of left-invariant differential forms and the inclusion